 Every travel destination has a list of things you must do.
-In Prince Edward Island, you’ve got to get outside!
+In Prince Edward Island, you’ve got to get outside and enjoy our large wide-open spaces.
 We have outdoor activities to offer every visitor, regardless of the season.
 What are you waiting for?
 Hit the ground running, literally!

 Running in PEI

 PEI’s clean, fresh air and gorgeous views make it a perfect destination to log a couple of kilometres on foot, whether you prefer road or trail running.
 The Confederation Trail is popular with runners.
 Check out the PEI Roadrunners Club website for race information, routes, and more.

 There are more than 7,000 geocaches hidden in PEI including 1,800 on the Confederation Trail.

 Golfing in PEI

 Whether you’re a beginner, a regular player, or dreaming of turning professional, you’ll find the right course on Prince Edward Island!
 With over 400 fairways your next golf adventure is waiting for you somewhere on the Island.
 Be sure to check out our golf page to plan your golfing adventure, or leave the planning up to us - try out one of our many golf itineraries.